QiuruiChen/EEG_cooperation_competition/README.md

 ## Steps
 1. Run pre_proc.m
-- genertae dataset in the eeglab and filedtrip format
+- Genertae dataset in the eeglab and filedtrip format
-- resample 128Hz
+- Resample 128Hz
-- filter 1-45Hz
+- Filter 1-45Hz
-- remove first and last 5s
+- Remove first and last 5s
-- obtain the last 15s as intereated data
+- Obtain the last 15s as intereated data
-- remove DC channels (signals with zero value)
+- Remove DC channels (signals with zero value)
 - MARA: remove noise components,  and drop the data if its artificat components is > 60% of all ica components
-- save remains into data/useful directory
+- Save remains into data/useful directory

-- finally we have:
+- Finally we have:
     - 22 trials for competition
     - 25 trials for cooperation
     - check data/info.txt file